Track and assess SEND pupils in the new National Curriculum. Classroom Monitor gives you a proven and flexible alternative to levels and P-Scales.

-‘The ability to record and report VERY small steps of progress for SEN students is invaluable.”
+“The ability to record and report VERY small steps of progress for SEN students is invaluable.”

 Deputy Headteacher, Surrey.

-‘Students have greater awareness of how they are progressing, as staff are sharing their learning journeys better in terms of next step developments.
-Students like the interactive nature and the colours of moving through the levels, and get a sense of enjoyment and pride as and when they move through the assessment criteria.’
+“Students have greater awareness of how they are progressing, as staff share their learning journeys better in terms of next step developments.
+Students like the interactive nature and colours of the online markbooks.
+They get a sense of enjoyment and pride as they move through the assessment criteria.”
 Assistant Head, Bucks.

-‘Classroom Monitor helps with informing planning, understanding the child and reporting to authorities’.
+“Classroom Monitor helps with informing planning, understanding the child and reporting to authorities “.
 Acorn Care & Education Group

 Stony Dean school in Buckinghamshire leapt from ‘requires in improvement’ to ‘outstanding’ in its recent Ofsted inspection.
 Find out how using Classroom Monitor helped the team achieve these results in our case study interview with Assistant Head Neil Strain: